They're crispy, easy to make, and most importantly delicious! Loved by kids and adults alike.

-- Healthier than shop-bought processed chicken nuggets with no nasty additives and preservatives.
+- Healthier than shop-bought processed chicken nuggets with no additives and preservatives.

-Parmesan – I sometimes also use Grana Padano.
+- Parmesan - I sometimes also use Grana Padano too.
 Grate finely with a microplane grater and mix into the crushed cornflakes.

-Dried Thyme – 1/2 tsp is needed for the coating.
+- Dried Thyme - ½ teaspoon is needed for the coating.

-Smoked Paprika – I LOVE smoked paprika and use 1 tsp.
+- Smoked Paprika - I love smoked paprika and use 1 teaspoon.

-Plain flour – 3 tbsp will be enough to coat your chicken pieces.
+- Plain flour - 3 tablespoons will be enough to coat your chicken pieces.